aiidalab/aiidalab-registry/README.md

 ## Information for maintainers

-To generate the website, simply execute the following script:
+To generate the website, execute the following script:

 ```console
 $ ./build.sh